kuladog/arch-xfce-hardened/README.md

 ### Disclaimer

-It's not meant to be a general purpose installer so it does have some limitations.
-It does what it's suppossed to do - for me - perfectly.
+As a general purpose installer it has limitations, but it does what it's suppossed to do - for me - perfectly.
 Please keep in mind it's just a fun project to get some bash time in.. and kill off some pandemic boredom. :smiley: